Coral Springs Paternity Lawyer

 Our law firm handles paternity actions on behalf of:

-Biological mothers have the right to file a paternity action immediately after the child is born and can seek to collect back support for a period of up to two years prior to filing.
+Biological mothers can immediately file a paternity action after the child is born and seek to collect back support for a period of up to two years prior to filing.
 A paternity action can either be brought by the state or as a private action.
-Our attorney will guide you through the process, providing you with the information and advocacy you need to protect your rights and the best interests of your child.
+Our Pompano Beach paternity lawyer will guide you through the process, providing you with the information and advocacy you need to protect your rights and the best interests of your child.

 Attorney Stuart N. House has been involved in several hundred paternity cases as a Florida Support Enforcement Prosecutor.
 He understands the law and knows what it takes to obtain the best possible results in court on your behalf.

-Our attorneys are experienced in representing both biological mothers as well as alleged fathers in paternity actions.
-If you are the alleged father, it is important to take immediate action to protect your rights.
+Our attorney has experience representing both biological mothers as well as alleged fathers in paternity actions.
+It is essential to take immediate action to protect your rights if you are the alleged father of a child in Coral Springs.
 If you do not challenge paternity at the outset, you may be barred from doing so later, and you may be liable for future long-term child support obligations.

-If paternity is erroneously adjudicated against you, it can cost you substantial sums of money over the long term.
-Stuart House will take immediate effective action to protect your rights and impose appropriate challenge to wrongfully determined support obligations.
+If the court erroneously adjudicates paternity against you, it can cost you substantial sums of money over the long term.
+Our Coral Springs paternity lawyer will take immediate effective action to protect your rights and impose an appropriate challenge to wrongfully determined support obligations.